New Haven and Northampton Railroad: Expansion and lease by the New York and New Haven Railroad

-In spite of the "gentlemen's agreement" between the Hartford and New Haven and the New York and New Haven, the Canal Line's proponents were determined to still reach Northampton.
+In spite of the "gentlemen's agreement" between the Hartford and New Haven and the New York and New Haven, the Canal Line's proponents, led by Sheffield, were determined to still reach Northampton.
 To this end, in 1849 an officially unrelated company was created under the name of the Farmington Valley Railroad, which received a charter from the Connecticut legislature to build a rail line northwards from Granby 4.5 mi to the Massachusetts state line.
-Soon after it opened, the New Haven and Northampton acquired a 1,000 year lease of the new company for $10,000.
+The Farmington Valley Railroad went as far as grading its line before the Hartford and New Haven obtained an injunction forcing work to stop, arguing that construction beyond Granby was prohibited by the agreement between it and the New York and New Haven.
+This succeeded only temporarily in stopping construction.
+While Sheffield left Connecticut for a time to support construction of the Chicago, Rock Island and Pacific Railroad and the Michigan Southern Railroad in the Midwestern United States, within a few years he returned and committed funding to complete both the Farmington Valley Railroad and expansion into Massachusetts after the agreement blocking northward construction was annulled.

+Soon after the Farmington Valley Railroad opened, the New Haven and Northampton acquired a 1,000 year lease of the new company for $10,000.
 Building in Massachusetts proved to be more difficult, as several railroads in that state were determined to keep the New Haven and Northampton confined to Connecticut, most of all the Hartford and New Haven.
 The New Haven and Northampton's charter allowed it to build in Connecticut, but it lacked an equivalent charter from the state of Massachusetts.
 Two more small companies were established in 1852 and promptly received charters from the Massachusetts General Court; the Hampden Railroad was to build from the state line to Westfield, Massachusetts, while the Northampton and Westfield Railroad would build from Westfield to Northampton.
 In 1853, these two companies merged to form the Hampshire and Hampden Railroad, the name derived from the Hampshire and Hampden Canal which was once the Massachusetts portion of the Farmington Canal.
-The combined line between Granby and Northampton opened in 1856, and remained independent until October 1, 1859, when the New Haven and Northampton acquired a 999 year lease of the Hampshire and Hampden in exchange for agreeing to assume $200,000 of the latter company's bonds.
+The combined line between Granby and Northampton opened in 1856, and was operated by the New Haven and Northampton.
+On October 1, 1859, the New Haven and Northampton acquired a new 999-year lease of the Hampshire and Hampden in exchange for agreeing to assume $200,000 of the latter company's bonds.
 All three of these smaller companies were formally consolidated with the New Haven and Northampton on July 1, 1862.